 The wall distance, $d(\vec{x})$ , required in the SA model is approximated on each element by a polynomial of the same order, p, as the solution.
 The procedure for calculating $d(\vec{x})$ is brute force: Lagrange interpolating polynomials are used, and at each node associated with a Lagrange polynomial in every element, the wall distance is calculated.
 This calculation considers all of the boundary faces associated with the walls in the domain.
 The distance to each boundary node is calculated to preselect the closest boundary faces.
 For each of these boundary faces, which are high-order/curved, the wall distance is estimated by calculating the minimum distances to a set of facets obtained by subdividing the high-order face into 2(Q + 1) linear segments.
+Once the minimum-distance facet is found, reference-space coordinates on the face corresponding to a projection onto this facet are used to compute a point on the true high-order geometry.
+The wall distance is then the distance to this point on the true geometry.
 Although this distance function calculation could be made more efficient, its cost is negligible compared to the flow solution.